File: grep.info-t, Node: Top, Next: Introduction, Up: (dir)

 expressions, by using various operators to combine smaller expressions.

-`grep' understands three different versions of regular expression
+'grep' understands three different versions of regular expression

-summarized afterwards.
-Perl regular expressions give additional
+are summarized afterwards.
+Perl-compatible regular expressions give

-functionality, and are documented in the pcresyntax(3) and
+additional functionality, and are documented in the pcresyntax(3) and

 * Menu: